jenniferbi/aida-test/README.md

 pass: 123
 db: yago2
 ```
-Gain admin access:
+You may want to test the database with using admin access:
 ```
 sudo -u postgres psql
 ```
-Gain user access:
+Gain user access for creating a new DB:
 ```
 psql -U kart -h localhost -p 5432
 ```

 1. Clone repo, download the .psql database dump, and run bzcat to import it into PSQL.
-Detailed instructions about this on the AIDA git repo README.
+Detailed instructions about this on the [AIDA git repo README](https://github.com/yago-naga/aida).

 2. Build the dependency JAR (generated in `target/`):
 ```